 How Much Can I Potentially Earn With An American Sign Language Degree?

 American Sign Language can be useful in a variety of careers, so your income potential will depend on which path you choose.
-If you decide to make your degree the focus of your career and become an interpreter, you can earn about $46,120 per year, according to the United States Bureau of Labor Statistics.
+If you decide to make your degree the focus of your career and become an interpreter, you can earn about $51,830 per year as of 2019, according to the United States Bureau of Labor Statistics.
 However, other factors, such as your experience, specialty and certification can also influence your wages.